-On August 17, 2022, the Corporation, through ML Management, entered into an investment sub-advisory agreement with First Trust Private Credit Fund (the "First Trust Fund") and the First Trust Capital Management L.P. (the "First Trust Advisor") acts as the investment advisor.
+On August 17, 2022, the Corporation, through ML Management, entered into an investment sub-advisory agreement with First Trust Private Credit Fund (the "First Trust Fund") and the First Trust Capital Management L.P.
 ML Management provides certain supervision and oversight of the advisor and the board of trustees of the First Trust Fund.
 ML Management, as the investment sub-adviser is entitled to receive a monthly fee equal to 1% of the sub-advised assets' average daily net assets.